 Degree courses: Instructional Systems Design; The Adult Learner

 Union Skills courses: Labor Relations in the Federal Sector

-Jennifer specializes in composition and literature, teaching Reading & Writing Critically, American Labor Literature, Writing about Labor and Literature, Effective Writing, and Creative Writing, in addition to managing the prior learning assessment program, NLC student learning assessment, and the writing lab.
-She holds an MA in English Language and Literature from the University of Maryland, College Park and a BA in English from Washington College.
-Harrison has taught at Montgomery College and Anne Arundel Community College; before becoming a faculty member, she directed marketing, communications, and publication development in higher education association publishing.
-She is currently pursuing a doctoral degree in language, literacy, and culture and a graduate certificate in women's studies at the University of Maryland, Baltimore County.
-Research interests include the social action of narrative, radical literature, feminist theory, Africana studies, and rhetoric.
+Jennifer teaches courses in composition and literature and directs the prior learning assessment program, NLC student learning assessment, and the Online Writing Lab.
+Her doctoral degree is in language, literacy, and culture, an interdisciplinary degree that integrates the humanities and social sciences from the University of Maryland Baltimore County.
+She holds an MA in English Language and Literature from the University of Maryland College Park and a BA in English from Washington College.
+Harrison has taught at Montgomery College and Anne Arundel Community College; before becoming a faculty member, she directed marketing, corporate relations, and publication development in higher education association publishing.

-Degree courses: American Labor Literature; Creative Writing; Effective Writing; Social Justice and Activist Writingl Capstone Writing Project
+Degree courses: American Labor Literature; Capstone Writing Project/Senior Seminar; Creative Writing; Effective Writing; Reading and Writing Critically; Social Justice and Activist Writing; Reading, Writing, and Research

 Director of the Center for Excellence in Health and Safety